강의

 • A database that doesn't even support JOIN?

-I think these problems are caused by the fact that it is a relatively new technology and the know-how is not well known.
-MongoDB can be used universally like relational databases, and e-commerce can also be developed with MongoDB (I have experience with it).
-And if used properly, it is much more efficient than relational databases when large traffic occurs.
+I believe these issues stem from the fact that it's a relatively new technology and the know-how isn't fully known.
+MongoDB can be used for general purposes, much like relational databases, and e-commerce development can certainly be done with MongoDB (I'm an experienced user).
+And when used properly, it's far more efficient than relational databases when dealing with large traffic volumes.

-1. It's easy for a database to become a traffic bottleneck, but MongoDB can fundamentally solve this scalability problem.
+1. Databases can easily become traffic bottlenecks, but MongoDB can fundamentally solve this scalability problem.

-2. You can learn MongoDB properly while learning backend development at the same time.
-Backend development and database are one!
+2. You can truly learn MongoDB while also learning backend development.
+Backend development and databases are one and the same!

 3. Most data communicated in web development is in JSON format.
-The data format stored in MongoDB is JSON (BSON).
-Therefore, there is almost no need to convert data in the backend or use ORM.
-This also lowers the barrier to entry.
+MongoDB stores data in JSON (BSON).
+This virtually eliminates the need for backend data conversion or ORM, lowering the barrier to entry.

-5. We'll cover asynchronous programming early in the lecture.
+5. We'll cover asynchronous programming early in the course.
 It's an essential concept for the backend to communicate efficiently with the database.

 What you will learn in this course ✏️